 More and more small businesses are moving into cloud ERP systems (such as ShopWork’s Cloud Hosted OnSite product).
 The advantages are many: streamlined implementation, lower cost of ownership, and saving yourself the expensive headaches of maintaining and upgrading your own server and software.
-It mainly comes down to a question of the ease, security and accessibility of the cloud versus the risks of cloud-based software.
+It mainly comes down to the question of the ease, security, and accessibility of the cloud versus the risks of cloud-based software.

 Any new software will need some learning and adaptation from both management and production.
 But be wary of solutions that don’t match your current working business processes – you should dictate how your company runs, not the assumptions of some techie.
 Find a solution that helps you do what you do well and improve it, not one that will make you turn your business processes inside out to match it.
 If you can, try to find a vendor that has experience in your industry – and has helped other industry businesses.

 Don’t just sit down in front of a whiteboard with a consultant to brainstorm requirements.
 All you’ll end up with is a long, expensive, often overkill wish list that might overlook a basic need.
 Make it a point to sit down with your team to carefully scope precisely what you need your new ERP system to do and what strategic problems it needs to solve.
 Many software vendors offer helpful needs assessment and solutions plans, but make sure it’s your plan, not the vendor’s.